CptGibbon/House-of-Corrosion/README.md

 * If it ties for largest it must have been the first chunk of its size to be linked into that bin.
 * If it ties for smallest it must have been the second chunk of its size to be linked into that bin.

 Free chunk "B" into the tcache, followed by chunk "A".
-Use the UAF to modify the least-significant byte of chunk "A"'s fd to point at either the fd or bk of chunk "C", linking chunk "C" into the tcache.
+Use the WAF to modify the least-significant byte of chunk "A"'s fd to point at either the fd or bk of chunk "C", linking chunk "C" into the tcache.
 This works because there are no size field integrity checks on tcache allocations.

-Leverage the UAF again to modify the two least-significant bytes of chunk "C"'s fd (or bk) to point at the `global_max_fast` variable, this requires guessing 4 bits of load address entropy.
+Leverage the WAF again to modify the two least-significant bytes of chunk "C"'s fd (or bk) to point at the `global_max_fast` variable, this requires guessing 4 bits of load address entropy.
 Allocate chunk "A" by requesting it from the tcache, then request the same size to allocate chunk "C".
 The next chunk returned after a request for the same size will overlap `global_max_fast`, which can subsequently be tampered.

-Setting up a UAF to modify chunk "C"'s size field means it can also be used in the final stage to trigger the failed assertion, saving the need to sort another chunk into a largebin.
+Setting up a WAF to modify chunk "C"'s size field means it can also be used in the final stage to trigger the failed assertion, saving the need to sort another chunk into a largebin.
 Ensure that a chunk is freed into the unsortedbin before tampering `global_max_fast`, it will be used later to sort into a largebin and trigger the failed assertion.

 ### Changes to stderr corruption
 Only one field of the `stderr` file stream needs to be modified in this version of the House of Corrosion.
 Use primitive one to write a heap address over the `stderr` vtable pointer.
 Request a second chunk such that the first quadword of its user data overlaps the `__sync` entry of the "vtable" on the heap.
-To achieve this these chunks must overlap, which can be done by requesting a small chunk first and tampering its size field with the UAF bug after requesting the second chunk.
+To achieve this these chunks must overlap, which can be done by requesting a small chunk first and tampering its size field with the WAF bug after requesting the second chunk.

 Use primitive one to extract the value at the `DW.ref.__gcc_personality_v0` symbol into the second chunk's fd, making it the `__sync` entry in the `stderr` vtable which now sits on the heap.
 This symbol resides just after the `stdin` pointer which itself sits after the `_IO_2_1_stdout_` struct.
 It contains a pointer to `__gcc_personality_v0`, which is used in this example because it is within range of a useful gadget.
-Modify the two least-significant bytes of the pointer to `__gcc_personality_v0` with the UAF bug to point at the `add rsi, r8; jmp rsi` gadget in libc at offset 0x32c7a, within the `_nl_intern_locale_data()` function.
+Modify the two least-significant bytes of the pointer to `__gcc_personality_v0` with the WAF bug to point at the `add rsi, r8; jmp rsi` gadget in libc at offset 0x32c7a, within the `_nl_intern_locale_data()` function.
 After disabling libio vtable protection this gadget will be executed when the failed assertion triggers `stderr` activity.

 ### Disabling libio vtable protection
 The libio vtable protection improvement from GLIBC 2.27 means that one can no longer write any value to `_dl_open_hook` to disable it.
 However, using the three primitives to tamper some values related to the libc linkmap and `_rtld_global` struct is enough to convince the `_IO_vtable_check()` [function](https://sourceware.org/git/?p=glibc.git;a=blob;f=libio/vtables.c;h=c464c588c4724c3f27d7aacf2202999d623a19cf;hb=56c86f5dd516284558e106d04b92875d5b623b7a#l39) that this copy of libc is not operating from within the default namespace and therefore should not be subject to vtable integrity checks.